Ixcatl/fables_novasophonia/docs/core/basics.rst

 Attribute Checks
 ================
-When someone is faced with a difficult task without any guarantee of success, the GM may require them to roll an Attribute check.
-These come in two different flavors, *direct* and *opposed*, usually called by their associated Attribute, i.e. a "Grace check" or "Grace roll" drawing from that character's Grace Attribute.
+When someone is faced with a difficult task without any guarantee of success, the GM may require them to roll an *attribute check*.
+These come in two different flavors, *direct* and *opposed*, usually called by their associated attribute, i.e. a "Grace check" or "Grace roll" drawing from that character's Grace attribute.

 Direct Checks
 -------------
 *Direct* checks are usually called when a character takes an action that carries some risk of failure, and doesn't directly oppose any other characters.

-The GM declares which primary Attribute should be used (Brawn, Grace, Mettle, Savvy).
-The player then rolls dice equal to that Attribute, adding a number of :term:`bonus dice <die bonus>` equal to their ranks in one relevant skill.
+The GM declares which primary attribute should be used (Brawn, Grace, Mettle, Savvy).
+The player then rolls dice equal to that attribute, adding a number of :term:`bonus dice <die bonus>` equal to their ranks in one relevant skill.
 If the number of successes equal or surpass the target set by the GM, the player wins the check.

 .. tip::
    Below is a table with example difficulties for direct checks: